Mapping hydrodynamics for the facilitated exclusion and zero-range processes: Proof of Theorem : the hydrodynamic limits for the zero-range process

 Decompose $\tilde{\mu}$ by restricting it to the above three sets respectively.
 Obviously, $\tilde{\mu}$ restricted to the first set is concentrated on the set of configurations whose two components are both frozen, and $\tilde{\mu}$ restricted to the last set satisfies \eqref{ordered}.
-By \cite[Proposition 5.1]{Andjel82}, $\tilde{\mu}$ restricted to the second set above satisfies \eqref{ordered}.
+By \cite[Proposition 5.1]{Andjel82}, \lj{any invariant and translation invariant measure of the classic coupled zero range process is concentrated on the sets of configuration pairs which are ordered.
+Therefore,} $\tilde{\mu}$ restricted to the second set above satisfies \eqref{ordered}.
 This completes the proof of Lemma \ref{lem:ergodic}. \end{proof}

 Because we used the hydrodynamic limit of the zero-range process through a mapping to prove Theorem \ref{thm:ex}, and because the image through the mapping of Bernoulli product measures fitting $\rho^{\rm ini}$ is \emph{not} a geometric product measure, (although it \emph{does} satisfy \eqref{eq:initmeasure}, see Lemma \ref{lem:InitialLE}) we need to prove Theorem \ref{thm:zr} for fairly general initial distributions.
-However, because of the degeneracy of the process, entropy tools cannot be used to prove Theorem \ref{thm:zr}, both in the symmetric or asymmetric case.
-Because of this, the fact that the initial distribution is a product one is fundamental to our proof in both cases.
-Indeed, it is used to dominate by an equilibrium state and prove the two blocks-estimate in the symmetric case, and to prove the initial condition \eqref{eq:initZR} in the asymmetric case.
+However, because of the degeneracy of the process, entropy tools cannot be used to prove Theorem \ref{thm:zr}, \ccl{be it} in the symmetric or asymmetric case. \lj{Because of this, assuming that the initial distribution is product is fundamental in order to apply the methods of \cite{rezakhanlou91}.} Indeed, it is used to dominate by an equilibrium state and prove the two blocks-estimate in the symmetric case, and to prove the initial condition \eqref{eq:initZR} in the asymmetric case.
 We therefore first use attractiveness to prove the following result, which states that if two initial distributions fit the same initial profile $\alpha^{\rm ini}$, they have the same hydrodynamic limit.

 \begin{lemma} Consider two zero-range processes $\omega$ and $\zeta$ on $\mathbb{L}_M$ with respective initial distributions $\mu_M$, $\mu'_M$, we denote by $\widetilde{\mu}_M=\mu_M\otimes \mu'_M$ the product measure for the pair $(\omega, \zeta)$.
 Assume that for any compactly supported test function $\varphi\in C^2_c(\mathbb L)$, any $\varepsilon>0$